johanesalxd/data-clean-room-demo/ah_dcx_readme.md

-# BigQuery Analytics Hub Setup - Normal Data Exchange
+# BigQuery Analytics Hub Setup - Normal Data Exchange (DCX)

 This document explains how to use the `setup_ah_dcx.py` script to automate the creation of a BigQuery Analytics Hub data exchange for normal data sharing (not a clean room).
+This provides direct access to the full dataset without privacy restrictions.

 ## Overview

 The `setup_ah_dcx.py` script automates the complete setup of a BigQuery Analytics Hub data exchange where the **e-wallet provider** shares their data with the **merchant** through a normal data exchange.
-This enables direct access to the provider's data without the privacy protections of a clean room.
+This enables collaborative analytics between merchant and e-wallet provider with full dataset access.

 ### What the Script Does

-1. **Creates a Data Exchange** in the provider's project
+1. **Creates a Data Exchange** in the sharing party's project
-2. **Creates a Listing** within that exchange, pointing to the `ewallet_provider` dataset
+2. **Creates a DCX Listing** within that exchange, pointing to the `ewallet_provider` dataset
-3. **Grants Access** to the merchant by setting appropriate IAM policies
+3. **Grants Access** to the subscriber by setting appropriate IAM policies

 ## Prerequisites